 money belt or day-pack on.

 Getting around: South Africa does lack an effective public transport system or at least one that is both practical and accessible to backpackers (apart from inter-city buses).
 With so much to be seen and many of the country's best attractions lying far outside town centres, without a doubt the best way to get around is with your own hired car.
 On a long term rental (30 days) with unlimited miles, rates are (especially if sharing) are very affordable.
-The price does however raise the shorter the rental is.
+The price does however rise the shorter the rental is.
 The best way to get a good deal is to book your car in advance through the internet before you leave.
 You will find many good offers through a simple search and can iron out all the details such as taking the car to Namibia, Botswana etc. Rental is normally arranged through an agency, however cars are generally supplied through a big international company such as Avis.
 One way drop-offs cost as little as US$20.
-Despite some toll roads, all in all, - sharing the cost - a hire car in South Africa is the difference between a great and amazing trip and a money saver in the long term.
+Despite some toll roads, all in all - sharing the cost - a hire car in South Africa is the difference between a great and amazing trip and a money saver in the long term.

 If you can't or don't want to drive, in addition